yeasy/learning_pickleball/03_serve_en.md

 # Serve and Return

-The purpose of serving and receiving is to prepare for the next shot, and to avoid giving the opponent a good attacking or approaching net opportunity.
+The purpose of serving and receiving is to prepare for the next shot, and to avoid giving the opponent a good opportunity to attack or approach the net.

-In high-level games, it is generally difficult to score directly by serving or receiving, unless there is a huge gap between the players.
+In advanced-level games, it is generally difficult to score directly by serving or receiving, unless there is a large skill gap between the players.

-In singles games, because players have to cover the entire court, the quality requirements for serving and receiving are often higher.
+Singles game players have to cover the entire court, hence will require a higher-quality serving and receiving.

 ## Position

-Similar to other ball games, players need to maintain a stable and comfortable stance, usually with legs slightly wider than shoulders, knees slightly bent, and stand in a neutral position, ready to run at all times.
+Similar to other games, players need to maintain a stable and comfortable stance in most time, usually with legs slightly wider than shoulders, knees slightly bent, and stand in a neutral position, be ready to move at any time.

-Focus is partly on the opposing player's position and movement, and partly on the ball.
+Focus is partly on the opposing player's position and movements, and partly on the ball.

 ## Grip the Paddle and Hit the Ball

 The continental grip method should generally be used, that is, a posture similar to shaking hands or holding a hammer.

-The clapping hand should be properly relaxed, the palm of the hand should be left empty, and at the same time, the index finger can lightly touch or place on the racket.
+The holding-paddle hand should keep relaxed, the palm of the hand should be left empty, and at the same time, the index finger can lightly touch or place on the racket.
 If the full firmly holding score is 10 points, it is enough to achieve 3 points at most time.

 ![hold-paddle](_images/hold-paddle.png)

 ![hold-paddle-angle](_images/hold-paddle-angle.png)

-When hitting the ball, hold the racket tightly to transfer the power to the ball stably.
+When hitting the ball, hold the racket tightly to transfer the power from body to the ball stably.
 And always to hit the ball with the sweet spot of the racket.

-When not hitting the ball, keep your body facing the ball and always prepare the racket in front of the body to hit the ball.
+When not hitting the ball, keep your body facing the ball and always prepare the racket in front of the body to hit the ball later.

 ## Serve